 The words career and job are very different.
 To be specific, a job is what you show up to for work; a career spans your lifetime and includes your education, training, professional memberships, and is something you love doing.

-Spring Registration Begins March 21, 2022 For Courses That Start After That Date
+Summer Registration Begins July 1, 2022 For Courses That Start After That Date

 Students are required to pay tuition and fees at the time of registration.